chernyshevdv/itil4/index.md

 * Poor decision making
 * Hidden agendas and increase in unhealthy organizational politics
 * Lack of clarity about value streams, interfaces and handoff points

+### Guiding principles

+These are ITIL guiding principles:

+* Focus on value
+* Start where you are
+* Progress iteratively with feedback
+* Collaborate and promote visibility
+* Think and work holistically
+* Keep it simple and practical
+* Optimize and automate

 # Glossary